ropensci/waywiser/README.md

 ## Example

-Let’s walk through how we can use waywiser to find local indicators of spatial autocorrelation for a very simple model, looking at how tree canopy coverage impacts temperature in Boston, Massachusetts.
+Let’s walk through how we can use waywiser to find local indicators of spatial autocorrelation for a very simple model.
 First things first, let’s load a few libraries:

 ``` r
 # waywiser itself, of course: